 Jess Charpentier, Henniker

-Jess has over a decade of experience working for land conservation in NH.
-Most recently, she worked at the Land and Community Heritage Investment Program (LCHIP) where she completed important conservation projects in partnership with towns, land trusts, and agencies statewide.
-Prior to her tenure at LCHIP, Jess worked at the Upper Saco Valley Land Trust as Land Protection Specialist.
-She holds a MS in Resource Management and Conservation from Antioch University, and is currently finishing her PhD in Forestry.
-She is researching the use and effectiveness of prescribed fire as a biodiversity management tool in New England.
+Jess currently works for the National Park Service and Center for Spatial Analysis and Remote Sensing at Antioch University.
+She worked from 2011-14 as the Natural Resource Specialist at the NH Land and Community Heritage Investment Program (LCHIP), where she worked with towns, land trusts, and agencies statewide on land conservation projects.
+Prior to her tenure at LCHIP, Jess worked from 2004-2011 as a land protection specialist at the Upper Saco Valley Land Trust (NH).
+She holds a MS in Resource Management and Conservation from Antioch University New England, and currently is finishing up her PhD in Forestry at Antioch - where she is researching the use and effectiveness of prescribed fire as a biodiversity management tool in New England.

 Paul Doscher, Weare -- Immediate Past Chair